Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation: Introduction

-Overall, the contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item A novel multi-channel attention selection GAN framework (SelectionGAN) for guided image-to-image translation task is presented.
+Overall, the contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item A novel Multi-Channel Attention Selection GAN (SelectionGAN) for guided image-to-image translation task is presented.
 It explores cascaded semantic guidance with a coarse-to-fine inference, and aims at producing a more detailed synthesis from richer and more diverse multiple intermediate generations. \item A novel multi-scale spatial pooling \& channel selection module is proposed, which is utilized to automatically enhance the multi-scale feature representation in both spatial and channel dimensions. \item A novel multi-channel attention selection module is proposed, which is utilized to attentively select interested intermediate generations and is able to significantly boost the quality of the final output.
-The multi-channel attention module also effectively learns uncertainty maps to guide the pixel loss for more robust optimization. \item Extensive experiments clearly demonstrate the effectiveness of the proposed SelectionGAN, and show state-of-the-art results on four guided image-to-image translation (including face, hand, body and street view) tasks.
+The multi-channel attention module also effectively learns uncertainty maps to guide the pixel loss for more robust optimization. \item Extensive experiments clearly demonstrate the effectiveness of the proposed SelectionGAN, and show state-of-the-art results on four guided image-to-image translation (including face, hand, body, and street view) tasks.
 Moreover, we show the proposed SelectionGAN is effective on other generation tasks such as semantic image synthesis. \end{itemize}

 Part of the material presented here appeared in \cite{tang2019multi}.
 The current paper extends \cite{tang2019multi} in several ways.
 (1) We present a more detailed analysis of related works by including recently published works dealing with guided image-to-image translation.
-(2) We propose a novel module, i.e., multi-scale spatial pooling \& channel selection, to automatically enhance the multi-scale feature representation in both spatial and channel dimensions.
+(2) We propose a novel module, i.e., multi-scale channel selection, to automatically enhance the multi-scale feature representation in the feature channel dimension.
 Equipped with this new module, our SelectionGAN proposed in \cite{tang2019multi} is upgraded to SelectionGAN++.
 (3) We extent the proposed framework to a more robust and general framework for handling different guided image-to-image translation tasks.
 (4) We extend the quantitative and qualitative experiments by comparing our SelectionGAN and SelectionGAN++ with the very recent works on four guided image-to-image translation tasks and one semantic image synthesis task with 11 public datasets.